haakym/coach-manager/readme.md

 ### Testing

 Each test describes a specific feature or actions around that feature.
 The test suite mostly consists of feature based HTTP tests with some unit tests.
-Tests typically focus on the "happy path", some edge cases and the related validation.
+Tests typically focus on the "happy path", then edge cases and their related validation.

 To run tests execute: